vincent1890/TeamSpeak3StartInstallUpdateScript/README.md

 First it will check if a newer version of the script is available; afterwards it will check your installed version of each instance against the latest available version from teamspeak.de.
 It also will detect if you are using TSDNS, SQLite or MySQL database, etc. If a newer version is available, the script will do following steps:

 - Only follow up if a teamspeak server not already exists
-1. Create directory (On C:\ or other) to deposit the scripts
+1. Create directory (On "c:\" or other) to deposit the scripts
 2. Download latest TeamSpeak3StartInstallUpdateScript and deposit the scripts
 3. Start latest TeamSpeak3StartInstallUpdateScript.bat
 4. Follow the instructions given in the console
+5. Connectez vous avec telnet pour créer un clé API manager
+6. Edit the script and specify the API key so that the script can perform all the Update operations alone the next time
+7. Good job your teamspeak server is now starting and completely up to date
+8. The next time the script runs it will check if an update exists and if it does, it will turn it off, save, update the server and restart it on its own.

 - Only follow up if a teamspeak server already exists
-1. Create directory (On C:\ or other) to deposit the scripts
+1. Create directory (On "c:\" or other) to deposit the scripts
 2. Download latest TeamSpeak3StartInstallUpdateScript and deposit the scripts
 3. Stop running TSDNS (if used)
 4. Stop running server instance gracefully